numq/android-clean-architecture-imageboard-client/README.md

 **Also you can say that it's not "screaming architecture", but it's not true, because it' different for each layer.
 For example: presentation layer has "auth" and "profile" features, but the "data" layer has only "user".
 At the same time, "user" usecases can be used separately  in both features.**

 **What's the advantage of this approach?
 Modularity.
-You can easily replace each layer or make a multidex app.**
+You can easily replace each layer or make a multidex app.
+Of course, it's more about large applications, but feature-like approach in usual sense (with "flattened" layers) is good to use in small apps or MVPs.**